Welcome to Ophthalmology

-At CIMS Hospital, in our Ophthalmology Department, we have a holistic approach towards patient care.
+At Marengo CIMS Hospital, in our Ophthalmology Department, we have a holistic approach towards patient care.
 Eye care is provided after considering the physical and overall general body condition of the patient.
-Ophthalmic Department of CIMS Hospital provides excellent care in vision correction surgery such as Cataract Management, Glaucoma Diagnostics and Surgery, LASIK Counselling & Retina Screening with Fundus Photography for diabetic and hypertensive patients.
+Ophthalmic Department of Marengo CIMS Hospital provides excellent care in vision correction surgery such as Cataract Management, Glaucoma Diagnostics and Surgery, LASIK Counselling & Retina Screening with Fundus Photography for diabetic and hypertensive patients.

 Our mission is to provide the highest standard of surgical care using the latest techniques and instruments and to provide patients with individualised and unbiased recommendations regarding the best available surgical and non-surgical treatment options.